gradle/develocity-build-config-samples/convention-develocity-maven-extension/README.md

 </extensions>
 ```

-For each new release of the convention extension, builds will need to be explicitly updated.
+For each new release of the convention extension, consuming builds will need to be explicitly updated.

 ### Content